philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 While this code runs, **nothing else can happen on the main thread**.
 That means a user can't:

 * Click a link
-* Select some text
+* Select any text
 * Check a checkbox
 * Watch an animated GIF
 * Type into an `<input>` or `<textarea>`

-Before showing this, I want to take a moment to emphasize just how bad this experience is.
+Before showing the demo, I want to take a moment to emphasize just how bad this experience is.
 When the above code is running, it's not just blocking other JavaScript code, it's blocking all other tasks on the main thread, and that includes so-called native interactions you might not expect could be affected by user code.

 In fact, even interactions like scrolling (which are usually handled on a separate thread) can sometimes be affected by a busy main thread (e.g. if a `wheel`, `touchstart`, or `touchmove` event listener has been added to the page).<sup>[[2]](#footnote-2)</sup>